Massachusetts may not have a true powerhouse football program to call its own, but interest in college football betting is still high.

 Las Vegas is still a great benchmark to use for sports betting odds, but you’ll find that the numbers are similar closer to home, as well.
 The top online sportsbooks are generally right in line with what you’ll find in Sin City.

 Naturally, there can be some exceptions, such as heavy betting action on a Boston College game line that leads to skewed odds in comparison to other markets.
-On an overall basis, though, if Massachusetts legalizes sports betting, you’ll likely find that MA sportsbook odds are comparable to what you see in Vegas.
+On an overall basis, though, you’ll likely find that MA sportsbook odds are comparable to what you see in Vegas.

 Top college football programs in MA